jdcla/dTEct/README.md

 ### 3. Check the Output

-The script will create an output directory (e.g., `example_out/`) with the following structure:
+make sure to create an output directory first (e.g., `example_out/`).
+Within this directory, the script will generate the following structure:

 * **`example_out/`**
     * `RNA/`: Results for differential expression on RNA-seq data.